KxSystems/docs/docs/ref/dotz.md

 .z.zd:(lbs;alg;lvl)
 ```

-Longs `lbs`, `alg`, and `lvl` correspond to the last three arguments of [`-19!`](../basics/internal.md#-19-compress-file)
+Integers `lbs`, `alg`, and `lvl` are [compression parameters](../kb/file-compression.md#compression-parameters).
-and set default values for logical block size, compression algorithm and compression level that apply when saving to files with no file extension.
+They set default values for logical block size, compression algorithm and compression level that apply when saving to files with no file extension.

 ```q
 q).z.zd:17 2 6        / set zip defaults